 “Why dontcha just do it right there!
 Holy shit, you two are pathetic.”
 Willie took giant steps through the grass, trying to raise his legs high enough to step over the tops of it, a bottle of Jim Beam pressed vertical to his lips.

-A long scream spilled through the space between them and then silence.
-It sounded female, and terrified.
+A long scream spilled through the space between them.
+It sounded female.
+Then the quiet was too quiet.

 “You guys?”
-Slim was asking.
+Slim said.
 Willie was already shaking his head ‘no’ before he could finish the question.

 “There’s nobody with us.”
 Gary said.